|

 award and an invitation to be part of the Philippine Olympic team—a sure road to

 stardom in a country which adores outstanding athletes.
+Ignoring this

 insult, I organized one mass mobilization after another to challenge oppressive